 “It was almost a ‘down’ moment,” she says.
 “Something I planned, a goal I had, didn’t go how I wanted it to.
 But it opened a door.
 It opened a new opportunity.”

-That new opportunity came Peggy Stover, the Marketing Institute director.
-She reached out to Emii about an internship at Frontier Co-Op, a growing company specializing in natural and organic products.
+That new opportunity came from Peggy Stover, the Marketing Institute director.
+She reached out to Emii about an internship at Frontier Co-op, a growing company specializing in natural and organic products.

 “The Marketing Institute helped my resume stand out.
 I had my interview, and got the job right away.”

 At Frontier, Emii learned new skills, and began to specialize in digital marketing.
 And it was that internship, and those skills, that led Emii to the job she has today.